What is peristaltic pump?

 The size of the pump is important to consider as well.
 The size affects the amount of fluid the pump is able to deliver.
 In addition to their medical uses, small peristaltic pumps can be used in laboratories.

-Some peristaltic pumps are more efficient than others and can offer multiple channels.
+are more efficient than others and can offer multiple channels.
 Multi-channel pumps allow different media to be pumped simultaneously through different tubes.
 If you are considering a multi-channel peristaltic pump, cross-contamination must be avoided.

 Peristaltic pumps also may have special features that allow you to adjust pressure levels.
 This is a useful feature that can help adjust the pump when using different types of tubing.
 For example, when transitioning from the use of a soft silicone tubing to a tough fluoroelastomer tubing material.